-Each year, FHLBI honors an individual from one Indiana and one Michigan member institution who shows an outstanding dedication to affordable housing and community economic development.
+Each year, we honor two individuals from our member institutions (one from Indiana and one from Michigan) who show an outstanding dedication to affordable housing and community economic development.
 For more information about the awards and nomination criteria, read Community Spirit Award

 COMMUNITY SUPPORT REVIEW

-The community support regulation (12 CFR Part 1291) requires each member of FHLBI to submit a community support statement approximately once every two years.
-Each FHLBI member will receive a copy of the notice and the forms needed to comply with the requirement.
-Concurrently, the Bank will notify the FHLBI Advisory Council and nonprofit housing developers, community groups, and other interested parties in the district of the name of each member selected for review.
+The community support regulation (12 CFR Part 1291) requires each member of FHLBank Indianapolis to submit a community support statement approximately once every two years.
+Each member will receive a copy of the notice and the forms needed to comply with the requirement.
+Concurrently, the bank will notify the FHLBI Advisory Council and nonprofit housing developers, community groups, and other interested parties in the district of the name of each member selected for review.